andrewsolis/aframe-lecture/content.md

 <!-- NOTES -->
 - Ask how many have tried VR.
 - Virtual reality is a technology platform that transports you to realistic, interactive, immersive 3D environments
+- users can interact both with the environment and content
-- It's the next platform, will change how we work + play + communicate digitally, face of society
+- a growing platform that has the ability to change how we work + play + communicate digitally, face of society

 ---